tvwenger/bayes_spec/README.md

 See the various tutorial notebooks under [docs/source/notebooks](https://github.com/tvwenger/bayes_spec/tree/main/docs/source/notebooks).
 Tutorials and the full API are available here: https://bayes-spec.readthedocs.io.

-# Issues and Contributing
+# Feedback, Issues, and Contributing

+If you have questions about `bayes_spec`, then please consider starting a [discussion on GitHub](https://github.com/tvwenger/bayes_spec/discussions).

+Should you find any issues or encounter any problems with `bayes_spec`, then please submit an [issue on GitHub](https://github.com/tvwenger/bayes_spec/issues).

-Anyone is welcome to submit issues or contribute to the development of this software via [GitHub](https://github.com/tvwenger/bayes_spec).
+Anyone is welcome to contribute to the development of `bayes_spec` via [GitHub](https://github.com/tvwenger/bayes_spec).
+Please consider submitting a pull request for any bug fixes or new features!

 # License and Copyright